tedneward/Azgaarnoth/Races/Minotaurs.md

 * **Age**.
 Minotaurs enter adulthood at around the age of 17 and can live up to 150 years.

 * **Size**.
 Minotaurs typically stand well over 6 feet tall and weigh an average of 300 pounds.
-Your size is Medium.
+Your size is Large.

+* **Hit Points.** You start with 6d10 + (6 * CON bonus) hit points.
+Thse are "base" hit points, and do not count as Hit Dice for use during short rest periods, for example.
+These also do not count as character "levels"; thus, a Minotaur Fighter 1 has 1 Hit Dice and is 1 level, even though they have 6d10 + 1d10 + (7 * CON bonus) total hit points. *(GM's note: For this reason, minotaur PCs should usually be a few levels behind their peers, as a means of keeping balance.)*

 * **Speed**.
 Your base walking speed is 30 feet.